|Birthname||Clifford Parker Robertson III|

 Robertson was married to Cynthia Stone, ex-wife of Jack Lemmon, from 1957-59.
 They had a daughter Stephanie in 1959.
 In 1966 he married actress Dina Merrill, heiress to the Post Cereal and E. F. Hutton fortunes.
 They had a daughter Heather in 1968.
 Their marriage lasted 22 years and ended in 1989 after being a long-distance relationship when Dina moved back to Hollywood.

-He died on Long Island, NY on September 10, 2011, one day after his 88th birthday.
+He died on Long Island, New York on 10 September 2011, one day after his 88th birthday.

 - business associate/partner relationship with Fairchild, Morgan (born 3 February 1950).
 Notes: Co-stars on "Falcon Crest"